-When you have your first baby, you have to modify the way you file your taxes.
+When you have (or adopt) your first child, you have to modify the way you file your taxes.
 To help offset the cost of raising children, the Canada Revenue Agency (CRA) offers a range of deductions and credits that allow you to optimize your income tax return.

 Eligible Dependent Credit